 Exposition Definition

 Exposition can be delivered through many vehicles, but all serve a basic function.
 What does exposition mean?
-Before we dive into the means of implementing it into a script, let’s first establish an exposition definition.
+Before diving into examples, let’s define exposition and explore its role in storytelling.

 EXPOSITION DEFINITION